CultureAsData-UIUC/is310-fall-2024-group-5/pivoted_group_project/README.md

 - **Data Visualization:** worked together to create accurate, clean visualiztions displaying our data that we have collected and cleaned.

     - **Yosef, Kohta, and Ethan** worked to create graphs and models to display. saved in our "exploration_manipulation" and titled `metadata_over_time.ipynb`.

+- **Future Use:** worked together to analyze our dataset and find out its limitations and unique aspects

+    - **Sam and Jason** completed the future use section documenting the strengths, weaknesses, and futre applications